Jrol123/slowrevpy/README.md

 ## **Dependencies**

+### FFmpeg
-For the conversions to formats, other that wav, you would want to install ffmpeg
+For the conversions to formats, other that `.wav`, you would want to install ffmpeg

+#### Auto install

+You can use autoinstaller from the module, which whill automatically install ffmpeg for your OS.
+When you will start to transform your audio, the module will automatically check if the ffmpeg is installed, and if not, then it will try to autoinstall it.

+#### Manial install

 For windows: